kevinnorwood/magnolia/README.md

 a Test can and should be added to at least one Test Driver. simply add the Test to the set_test function.

 assumptions can be updated as needed.
-Beware- assumtions should be global, make sure no other Tests or Actions will be broken by changing an assumption.
+Beware- assumptions should be global, make sure no other Tests or Actions will be broken by changing an assumption.